-Nowhere is this principle more clearly seen than in Israel’s appointed time of national deliverance.
-The veil that is over the Jewish heart will be removed “at the set time” …“at once” … “in one day” when the penitent survivors of Israel will “look upon Him whom they pierced” (Ps 102:13; Isa 25:7; 66:8; Eze 39:22; Zech 3:9; 12:10; Mt 23:39; Ro 11:26; Rev 1:7; 10:7).
-But the thing most to be observed is that this transformative revelation takes place “when He (Yahweh) sees their power is gone” (Deut 32:36 with Dan 12:7).
-There is a profound spiritual principle here that is seen all throughout the scriptures.
+This profound spiritual principle – manifest throughout the scriptures – is most clearly seen at Israel’s appointed time of national deliverance.
+The veil covering the Jewish heart will be removed “at the set time” …“in one day”…“at once” when the penitent survivors of Israel will “look upon Him whom they pierced” (Ps 102:13; Isa 25:7; 66:8; Eze 39:22; Zech 3:9; 12:10; Mt 23:39; Ro 11:26; Rev 1:7; 10:7).
+But critically, this transformative revelation is given “when He (Yahweh) sees that their power is gone” (Deut 32:36 with Dan 12:7).

-Here is the source of all true doing.
-In both testaments, it is the same with all His saints.
-The One working within was always “the Spirit of Christ who was ‘IN’ them” (1Pet 1:11).
+Here is the source of all true doing: In both testaments, it is the same with all His saints.
+The One working was always “the Spirit of Christ who was ‘IN’ them” (1Pet 1:11).
 The NT revelation of “Christ in you” made known that the Holy Spirit who indwelt the OT faithful was then, as now, the Spirit of the coming mediator.

 Listen to the inexorable strictness of the law, as Paul will cite Lev 18:5 in Ro 10:5 in order to make the case that the law must be fulfilled perfectly if life will be won and the curse escaped.

 “You shall therefore keep My statutes and My judgments, which if a man does, he shall live by them: I am the LORD.” (compare also Deut 27:26 with Gal 3:10; 5:3; Ja 2:10).